Everything You Should Know

 With many other battery fires on the rise apart from the CT Transit bus depot and the one in Paris, electric vehicle manufacturers and the EV Industry are investing millions in developing a next-generation battery that can take up the solid-state cells.

 Looking back at the electric bus that caught fire in a parking lot at the CT Transit bus depot in State Street, two CT Transit workers and one firefighter got injured.
-The incident caused these workers to suffer injuries as a result of someone’s negligence.
+The incident caused these workers to suffer injuries due to someone’s negligence.

 They’ll need to hold the responsible party liable for their injuries.
 Personal injury attorneys practicing tort law in Los Angeles would be in a position to help these workers seek compensation for damages.